sebastianbraun96/Webterminals/README.md

   - very detailed debug mode
 - Chart settings
   - adding and removing a scrollbar
   - fixing axes to a certain value
+  - combining and separating graphs in different charts
   - all while running measurements

 ASCII-Verion (ASCII-Verion):